tarsa/demixer/doc/BACKLOG.md

     to implement (sounds like implementing materializers from Akka Streams)
   - hardcoded schemes of data flow graphs for different thread configurations sounds plausible
-- add replaying HistorySource (taking recorded data from disk)
-  - consider it when gathering histories dominates CPU time even when using multi-threading
-  - special handling will be needed for stationary counters
-  - stationary counters are dynamically initialized
-  - therefore we would need to index each stationary counter in the tree
-  - later the index must be mapped to actual counter using separate HashMap during both recording and replaying
-  - when a node is created we must record the current run length along with new counter index
-  - when a node is updated we only need to record the counter index
-  - when a node is deleted we also need to record the counter index
-  - alternatively we can hardcode stationary counters values in the recording
-    - that would be way faster to replay